Forceflow/trimesh2/README.md

 A C++ library and set of utilities for input, output, and basic manipulation of 3D triangle meshes.

+**Note:** I'm merging Trimesh 2.13 changes in the dev branch.
+Switch if you want more recent - but possibly buggy - code!

 ![trimesh2 logo](https://raw.githubusercontent.com/Forceflow/trimesh2/master/html/trimesh_logo.jpg)

 This is a fork of the [TriMesh2 library](http://gfx.cs.princeton.edu/proj/trimesh2/) (originally by [Szymon Rusinkiewicz](https://www.cs.princeton.edu/~smr/)), which I use a lot in my other graphics projects.
 I like TriMesh2 because of the low setup costs required to do model loading, as well as the robust and powerful implementation of model manipulation.